Why You Should Implement SSL on Your Business Website

 Having a secure site is a top priority for anyone who sells products and collects credit card information on their website and at minimum, the following pages on your website should be secure:

 Put yourself in the shoes of your site visitors: they visit your site, find exactly what they need, then head to the shopping cart for checkout.
 As they prepare to enter their credit card information, they suddenly notice the words “Not Secure” in the URL bar and when they click on it, see a warning telling them not to enter any sensitive data.
+Instead of finalizing the purchase, they leave your website to do their shopping on a secure site.
+Not only have you lost that sale, you’ve also frustrated someone who spent valuable time on your site, only to have to start all over again somewhere else.
+This can impact your conversion rates and may even prevent people from referring others to your website.

 Implementing an SSL certificate on your company website might not seem like a big deal, but it’s extremely important if you want to increase visibility and provide a safer experience for current and potential customers.